 9. Make a DIY yoga bolster

 Everyone loves a bolster!
 A few restorative yoga poses with a bolster before bed can make all the difference to getting a good night’s sleep.
 Even if your friends are not into yoga yet, bolsters make great cushions and draught excluders!
 Here’s a video on how to make your own.

 10. Create a yoga playlist

 Recreate the nostalgia of receiving a mixtape!
 Give someone your time and effort and show them you care by putting together a personal playlist to practice to.
 Check out Anna Sugarman’s Spotify yoga playlists for some music ideas and inspiration.

-Have a great rest of 2019 - however you choose to celebrate it!
+Have a wonderful rest of 2022 – however you choose to celebrate it!